I was Faced with a Big SEO Problem

 Speaking of computers, the word computer was one of those broad one-word keywords that I selected.

 During that time I knew absolutely nothing about SEO and when I go back and review some of the things I did with my first site, it showed.

 Never mind that there were several well-established PC sites already on the web such as “Tom’s hardware Guide” or “Anandtech“, I just knew that I would out rank them.

-Instead of trying to rank for broad keywords, I began to look at word phrases that were a lot less traffic, but also a lot less competitive; instead of computer, I used new computer users and other long-tailed keyword phrases.
+Instead of trying to rank for broad keywords, I began to look at keyword phrases that had a lot less traffic, but were also a lot less competitive.
+Instead of computer, I used new computer users and other long-tailed keyword phrases.

-1. Don’t set your sites too high.
+- Don’t set your sites too high.
 While you may not be able to rank for shoes, you may be able to rank for “black leather shoes” (maybe).

-2. A cute website is nice, but never under-estimate the power of basic SEO.
+- A cute website is nice, but never under-estimate the power of basic SEO.
 It really works!

-3. Have patience
+- Have patience